Legal Advice for Renting — 63 results

 Many landlords use theeviction program on the Utah State Courts' web site:... more

-Written by attorney Andrew Esposito, over 1 year ago.
+Written by attorney Andrew Esposito, almost 2 years ago.

 Recently, I had a client consult that brought up some questions that I do not hear frequently, but strike me as very common.